duysqubix/scrolls/README.md

 The quickest way is to drop by and say hi on our [webclient][webclient_uri] or point your telnet client to __mud.scrollsmud.com 4040__

+## Contribution
+There are many ways to contribute to the project.
+If you would like to install this mud on your development environment, follow the steps highlighted in [contribution][contribute]